 So what should you look for to find the best Daredevil graphic novel?
 There are several factors that you need to keep in mind.

-- Author/Illustrator.
+Author/Illustrator.
 The character of Daredevil has been around for so long.
 As such, there have been a multitude of different authors and illustrators to write and illustrate comics for the character.
-It is usually best to look for graphic novels that have an author/illustrator team that is well-known and critically acclaimed.
+It is usually best to look for graphic novels with an author/illustrator team that is well-known and critically acclaimed.

-- Characters.
-Since Daredevil is a member of the MCU, he has come across a plethora of interesting and recognizable characters throughout the years.
-If you are a fan of particular characters like Spiderman or the Punisher, be sure to look for them in a graphic novel with Daredevil.
+Characters.
+Since Daredevil is a member of the MCU, he has come across many interesting and recognizable characters throughout the years.
+If you are a fan of particular characters like Spiderman, Superman, Batman, or the Punisher, be sure to look for them in a graphic novel with Daredevil.